Brendan Donovan Player Props: Cardinals vs. Yankees

 Yankees Pitching Rankings

+- The 8.8 strikeouts per nine innings put together by the Yankees pitching staff ranks 13th in the league.

-- The Yankees have a 3.60 team ERA that ranks third among all MLB pitching staffs.
+- The Yankees have a 3.65 team ERA that ranks third across all league pitching staffs.

-- Yankees pitchers combine to surrender 87 total home runs at a clip of 1.1 per game (to rank 12th in the league).
+- Yankees pitchers combine to rank 13th in baseball in home runs allowed (90 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.